royriojas/coffe-maker/readme.md

 will generate the files:
 - `dist/js/main.1.2.3.js` with tokens like `global.__TEST_ENV__` replaced by the provided values in the ez-frontend config (`grunt-deps/configs/ez-frontend`)
-- `dist/js/main.1.2.3.min.js` Same as above, but minized with ugligy
+- `dist/js/main.1.2.3.min.js` Same as above, but minimized with `uglifyjs`

 This task uses the output of grunt `browserify:js-main`.